About the Regional Resiliency Fund

 Donations to the Regional Resiliency Fund may be made online or by mail to Venture North via the link on the right.

-Regional Resiliency Fund - Round Two Application
+Regional Resiliency Fund - Round Two

 The second round of applications for the Regional Resiliency Fund is now closed.
+The Regional Resiliency Fund hopes to open for the third round of applications soon.

 Regional Resiliency Fund FAQ